kbooth-insight/aksworkshop/README.md

 ## 2.5 Monitoring
 Navigate to the AKS instance in the portal and look at the monitoring section on the left nav.

-My concern here is that if they only have a service principal, they can't navigate the portal?
-Do these spektra accounts include a login to the portal as well?

 ## 2.6 Scaling

 Create load test container in ACI